KEYC-TV

 KEYC-TV (channel 12) is a television station licensed to Mankato, Minnesota, United States, affiliated with CBS and Fox.
-It is owned by Gray Television alongside low-power, dual NBC/CW+ affiliate KMNF-LD (channel 7).
-Both stations share studios on Lookout Drive in North Mankato, while KEYC-TV's transmitter is located near Lewisville, Minnesota.
+It is owned by Gray Media alongside low-power, dual NBC/CW+ affiliate KMNF-CD (channel 7).
+The two stations share studios on Lookout Drive in North Mankato; KEYC-TV's transmitter is located near Lewisville, Minnesota.

 The Mankato market is within reach of some television stations based in the Twin Cities.
 CBS owned-and-operated station WCCO-TV has an over-the-air signal that reaches Mankato proper, and the station is offered locally on Charter Spectrum channel 4.
 Due to the cable presence of WCCO, KEYC can invoke the Federal Communications Commission (FCC)'s network non-duplication rule resulting in Spectrum blacking out programming from the former during network shows.
 WCCO's newscasts and some of its syndicated programs can be seen, however.

 History

 KEYC-TV signed on October 5, 1960, just in time to broadcast the first game of the World Series that night from NBC.
 It was owned by Lee Enterprises which also started nearby KGLO-TV (now KIMT) in Mason City, Iowa.
 Less than a year later, KEYC switched its affiliation to CBS which has been maintained to this day.
 Lee Enterprises, intending to purchase KOIN-TV in Portland, Oregon, was forced to sell KEYC to United Communications in 1977 due to ownership limits imposed by the FCC.
 During UPN's existence, the station carried some of that network's programming through a secondary arrangement.